 (4:24-28) “This is allegorically speaking, for these women are two covenants: one proceeding from Mount Sinai bearing children who are to be slaves; she is Hagar.
 25 Now this Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.
 26 But the Jerusalem above is free; she is our mother.
 27 For it is written, ‘Rejoice, barren woman who does not bear; break forth and shout, you who are not in labor; for more numerous are the children of the desolate than of the one who has a husband.’
 28 And you brethren, like Isaac, are children of promise.”
-Jewish people are born naturally according to their genes, but believers are born supernaturally according to the Spirit.
+Jewish people are born naturally according to their genetic heritage, but believers are born supernaturally according to the Holy Spirit.

 (4:29) “But as at that time he who was born according to the flesh persecuted him who was born according to the Spirit, so it is now also.”
 From the account of Sarah and Hagar, Paul shows that law and grace (works and promise) are mutually exclusive.
-He also draws the parallel of persecution: Legalists had the freedom that grace brings into people’s lives, and this leads to persecution.
+He also draws the parallel of persecution: Legalists hate the freedom that grace brings into people’s lives, and this leads to persecution.
 Paul himself was this way before meeting Christ (Gal.
 1:13, 23), and so were the legalists (Gal.
 5:11; 6:12).

 (4:30) “But what does the Scripture say?
 ‘Cast out the bondwoman and her son, for the son of the bondwoman shall not be an heir with the son of the free woman.’”
 Paul demonstrates that Sarah and Hagar could not live side by side (citing Genesis 21:10, 12).
 Sarah called for Hagar to be “cast out.”
 In the same way, Paul is calling for the Judaizers to be “cast out” of the Christian community.